 I finally spoke.
 "Yeah, no problem at all."

+"Washing dishes is the same as hiking.
 Washing dishes is the same as hiking.
-Washing dishes is the same as hiking.
-I repeated this to myself as I walked back into the kitchen.I extracted a fork out of a pile of grime, tomato juice, and burnt rice, picked up my rusted glob of steel wool, and let my attachment to hiking slowly dissolve.
-I made myself smile and got to work, watching the sun fall in the sky and the birds stop chirping.
+Play with it.
+Relaxed focus."
+I walked back to the kitchen repeating this mentally.I excavated a fork out of a pile of unidentifiable grime, tomato juice, and burnt rice, picked up my rusty glob of steel wool, and let go of my attachment to hiking.
+I forced a smile and got to work, watching the sun slowly leave without me.

 With no other option, I put this idea to the test, and at the end of the shift, I felt... peaceful.
 Not ecstatic, but not at all sad about missing the opportunity to hike.
 Not upset about the extra work.
 Just calm.
 The same calm I feel at the end of a hike.